k-sushil78569/ball_balancing/README.md

 - Servo angles are constrained between 80°–150° to prevent damage.
 - PID constants and camera alignment (`theta + 45`) may require tuning.

+---

+## 🧭 Alignment Note

+To align camera view with servo layout:

+- Temporarily set `angle = X` in the code and observe the frame.
+- Rotate the frame until Arm 1 aligns with the X-axis.
+- Once aligned, set `angle = 0` and add `theta += X` to compensate for the offset.
+- This ensures calculated tilt matches the real arm directions.

+*This is a one-time setup step.*